schultzleo/Projects/README.md

 # Projects
-Projects that I worked in the past :)
+Projects that I've worked in the past :)